Dre Campbell Farm

 Soldier beetles are also known as leatherwings.
 They are helpful in the garden as they will feed on pests like aphids, mites, and caterpillars.

 To attract these helpful allies to your garden, plant flowers that they find appealing.
-Some of those plants include poppies, hydrangea, marigolds, coreopsis, and wild lettuce.
+Some of those plants include poppies, hydrangeas, marigolds, coreopsis, and wild lettuce.

 Plants for Hoverflies

-Hoverflies are also excellent pollinators to have in your garden.
+Hoverflies (syrphid flies) are also excellent pollinators to have in your garden.
 Moreover, their larvae feed on aphids and other plant pests.

 To attract hoverflies, plant flowers that they favor.
 These include wild carrot, wild mustard, fennel, ivy, asters, and calendula.

 In addition to planting hoverfly-friendly flowers, avoid using pesticides in your garden.
-If not used with caution, pesticides can kill the larvae and adult hoverflies along with the pests.
+Pesticides can kill larvae, adult hoverflies, and pests if not used cautiously.

-You can also provide a water source, such as a bird bath with stones in it for the hoverflies to land on.
+You can also provide a water source, such as a bird bath with stones for the hoverflies to land on.
 This will make your garden more inviting to these helpful pollinators.

 Takeaway

-So there you have it: a few plants you can add to your garden or yard to bring in the good bugs.
+So there you have it: a few plants you can add to your garden or yard to help attract the good bugs and insects.

-Yes, provide habitat and food sources for insects like ladybugs, lacewings, and hoverflies.
+Provide a habitat and food source for insects like ladybugs, lacewings, and hoverflies.
 By doing so, you can have natural pest control working for you when necessary.

 Add comment